RafaElZgz/go.rab-devs.com/README.md

 ### UPDATE

 > The development of the project will continue in the next few days using Directus as API.
+> It will take longer than expected to continue the project as Nuxt 3 arrives yesterday, November 16.

 # RAB GO